 The role of the Control Functions in compensation

-The role of Swiss Re’s Control Functions (defined as Risk Management, Group Internal Audit and Compliance) in compensation matters is well established.
-Their activities include providing management with information on risk and control awareness.
+The role of Swiss Re’s Control Functions (defined as Group Risk Management, Compliance and Group Internal Audit) in compensation matters is well established.

 Key Risk Takers are defined as individuals who, by the nature of their role, can materially commit or control Swiss Re’s resources, or influence its risk profile.
 Swiss Re bears risks in the course of its business activities, including market, credit and liquidity, underwriting, operational (including legal and compliance) and reputational risk.

-The control assessment provides additional input to determining the Group API pool.
-It also influences the API pool that is ultimately allocated to each business function.
+The risk and control related behaviour assessment of Group and business functions provides additional input for helping determine the Group API pool and its allocation to each business function.

-Since Key Risk Takers are responsible for managing substantial risk, their performance in this task needs to be assessed.
-The Control Functions assess the risk performance of each Key Risk Taker and deliver a report to the business and Human Resources on an annual basis.
-This assessment serves as an additional factor when considering the individual performance and compensation review.
+The Control Functions assess the risk and control related behaviour of each Key Risk Taker and deliver a report to the business, the Group Chief Risk Officer and the Chief Human Resources Officer on an annual basis.
+This assessment serves as an additional factor when considering individual performance and compensation outcomes.

 Independence of the Control Functions